 Connect Outdoors launches with 2025 partners

-The Trust and their partners launch the second year of Connect Outdoors
+John Muir Trust and partners launch the second year of our educational hiking programme, Connect Outdoors.

-The second year of Connect Outdoors has launched, with five new partner organisations lined up to provide outdoor opportunities to communities with little or no access to the outdoors in Scotland
+The second year of Connect Outdoors has five new partner organisations lined up to provide outdoor opportunities to communities with little or no access to the outdoors in Scotland

-Mhor Outdoor, Tiso and the John Muir Trust worked together to launch pilot sessions of Connect Outdoors in 2023.
+Mhor Outdoor, Tiso and the John Muir Trust launched pilot sessions of Connect Outdoors in 2023.

 The 2025 partners for Connect Outdoors are: